Next-generation lithography: Market issues

 The above-mentioned competition between NGL and the recurring extension of photolithography, where the latter consistently wins, may be more a strategic than a technical matter.
 If a highly scalable NGL technology were to become readily available, late adopters of leading-edge technology would immediately have the opportunity to leapfrog the current use of advanced but costly photolithography techniques, at the expense of the early adopters of leading-edge technology, who have been the key investors in NGL.
 While this would level the playing field, it is disruptive enough to the industry landscape that the leading semiconductor companies would probably not want to see it happen.

 The following example would make this clearer.
 Suppose company A manufactures down to 28 nm, while company B manufactures down to 7 nm, by extending its photolithography capability by implementing double patterning.
 If an NGL were deployed for the 5 nm node, both companies would benefit, but company A currently manufacturing at the 28 nm node would benefit much more because it would immediately be able to use the NGL for manufacturing at all design rules from 22 nm down to 7 nm (skipping all the said multiple patterning), while company B would only benefit starting at the 5 nm node, having already spent much on extending photolithography from its 22 nm process down to 7 nm.
 The gap between Company B, whose customers expect it to advance the leading edge, and Company A, whose customers don't expect an equally aggressive roadmap, will continue to widen as NGL is delayed and photolithography is extended at greater and greater cost, making the deployment of NGL less and less attractive strategically for Company B. With NGL deployment, customers will also be able to demand lower prices for products made at advanced generations.

 This becomes more clear when considering that each resolution enhancement technique applied to photolithography generally extends the capability by only one or two generations.
 For this reason, the observation that "optical lithography will live forever" will likely hold, as the early adopters of leading-edge technology will never benefit from highly scalable lithography technologies in a competitive environment.

 There is therefore great pressure to deploy an NGL as soon as possible, but the NGL ultimately may be realized in the form of photolithography with more efficient multiple patterning, such as directed self-assembly or aggressive cut reduction.

-Summary table

-The complexities of next-generation lithography development have always spurred the pursuit of ways of extending the use of incumbent lithographic materials, light sources, and tools.
-Currently, multiple electron beams is an NGL being considered for its possible avoidance of prohibitively low direct-write throughput, not only for wafers but also for masks as well.